-The Compensation Committee met three times during the year ended December 31, 2016.
-The Compensation Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our investor relations website at http://ir.lemaitre.com.
+The Compensation Committee met twice during the year ended December 31, 2018.
+The Compensation Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at http://ir.lemaitre.com/corporate-governance/governance-overview.